Saturday, March 16, 2019

 Waiting Rooms

-The Rockland, Thomaston, & Camden Street Railway catered to the comfort of its patrons by erecting a number of small waiting stations at various points on its system and by providing spacious waiting rooms in Camden, Rockport, and Rockland.
+The Rockland, Thomaston, & Camden Street Railway catered to the comfort of its patrons by erecting several small waiting stations at various points on its system and by providing spacious waiting rooms in Camden, Rockport, and Rockland.

 In Camden, the waiting room was located in a company-owned building which also served as an electrical store and a dwelling for the resident electrician. the room had a capacity of 30 people.